-- 1. Submission of current CPR certification (must be American Heart Association Healthcare Provider). - Submission of the WCC Student Medical Form, which must be completed by a physician, physician assistant, or nurse practitioner (current for year of enrollment). - 3.
-Completion of eight (8) Dental Assisting observation hours.
+- 1. Submission of current CPR certification (must be American Heart Association Healthcare Provider). - Submission of the WCC Student Medical Form, which must be completed by a physician, physician assistant, or nurse practitioner (current for year of enrollment). - Completion of eight (8) Dental Assisting observation hours.
 Applicants must complete four (4) hours of job shadowing with an assistant in a general practice and four (4) hours shadowing with an assistant in a specialty practice.
 Observation hours are valid for two years from the application date.

-- If BIO 106, 163, 165/166, 168/169 or 175 (or an equivalent course) has been successfully completed prior to entry into the Dental Assisting program, it must have been completed within five years from the first day of the fall semester of entering the program.
-Otherwise, the credits will be considered to have expired and will not count towards fulfilling Dental Assisting program requirements and will not count in the Dental Assisting admission point system. - To maintain enrollment in the Dental Assisting program, a student must earn a "C" or better in all courses required for the diploma.
+If BIO 106 (or an equivalent course) has been successfully completed prior to entry into the Dental Assisting program, it must have been completed within five years from the first day of the fall semester of entering the program.
+Otherwise, the credits will be considered to have expired and will not count towards fulfilling Dental Assisting program requirements and will not count in the Dental Assisting admission point system.

+- To maintain enrollment in the Dental Assisting program, a student must earn a "C" or better in all courses required for the diploma.
 The first "D" or "F" earned will result in a student being withdrawn from the program. - Applicants admitted to the program will be required to submit background checks and drug screenings as directed by affiliating clinical agencies.
 Any expenses associated with these requirements are the responsibility of the applicant.
 Clinical agencies reserve the right to deny students access based on information obtained from these reports.
 This denial will result in the inability of a student to successfully complete the program. - Requirements are subject to change without notice.
 Although the Student Services Office makes every effort to keep the information current, it is the responsibility of the applicant to obtain the most current admissions information for the program and term for which he/she has applied.

-For more information about Dental Assisting admissions, email the Health Sciences Admissions Advisor, Callie McCraw, at 336-838-6459 or cnmccraw850@wilkescc.edu or the Program Director/Lead Instructor of the Dental Assisting program, Jennifer Hastings, at 336-838-6253 or jrhastings018@wilkescc.edu.
+For more information about Dental Assisting admissions, email the Health Sciences Admissions Advisor, Wendy Nichols, at 336-838-6136 or wdnichols077@wilkescc.edu, or the Program Director/Lead Instructor of the Dental Assisting program, Jennifer Hastings, at 336-838-6253 or <a href="mailto:irrange-irra